Hydraulic Fluid Cleanliness

 40 - 80 particles greater than 15 microns in size.

-The full table of ranges for ISO 4406 is shown below:
+The full table of particle count ranges for the ISO cleanliness code is shown in the ISO 4406 chart below: